College of Letters & Science

 Students who have difficulty interpreting or meeting the requirements for the computer sciences major may meet with a member of the department's Undergraduate Advising Committee.
 Office hours for members of this committee are posted at this link.
 No appointment is required.

-After completing the acceptance requirements, students should meet with a member of the department's Undergraduate Advising Committee to work out a course plan and file a Declaration of Major form.
-They should bring an up-to-date transcript to the meeting, which will be added to their file.
+After completing the acceptance requirements, students should meet with a member of the department's Undergraduate Advising Committee to work out a course plan and file a Major Declaration form.
+They should bring an up-to-date transcript or DARS report to the meeting.
 Students may also wish to download the course plan for the major and fill it in before the meeting.
 This form allows students to list courses they intend to take for the major, and when they intend to take them.
 The course plan can be changed later, as many times as needed.
 Students who are unsure about which courses to take, or when to take them, can raise those issues during the meeting with an advisor.
-For subsequent meetings with an advisor, students can pick up their folder in Room 5355 of the Computer Sciences Building.

 Required Course Work